Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 *Minion: Traitor (motivation: to betray people)*

-Lindsay's boyfriend, who now has an agreement with Ivanovich: he brings kids out camping for Ivanovich and in exchange he gets "cool" magic powers.
+Lindsay's boyfriend, who now has an agreement with Ivanovich: he brings kids out camping for Ivanovich and in exchange he gets "[[Cool]]" [[magic]] powers.
 They aren't much right now, but the birds in his dreams tell him they're just the down payment.
 His voice is charming, all the time.

 Little does he realise, the powers will soon be too much for his body.